Petition hopes to axe Blue Springs’ proposal

 Waikato Regional Council is considering NZ Pure Blue Springs Limited's proposal to take up to 6.9 million litres a day from the Waihou river's Blue Springs.

-New Zealand Pure Blue's application also outlines plans to build a major water bottling facility in the area.
-The company says the project will provide around 500 full-time jobs.
+NZ Pure Blue's application also outlines plans to build a major water bottling facility in the area.
+The company says the project will provide around 500 full time jobs.

 "People have concerns about fairness.
-They don't think it's fair that big companies can extract you know vast amounts of water 6.9 million litres a day at little or no cost and with really no benefit from that going back into the community.
-Obviously, they do talk about creating jobs and economic benefit but the long term is what matters more is the access to water."
+They don't think its fair that big companies can extract you know vast ammounts of water 6.9 million litres a day at little or no cost and with really no benefit from that going back into the community.
+Obviously they do talk about creating jobs and economic benefit but the longer term and the longer term what matters more is the access to water."

 In a statement to Te Kāea, the Waikato Regional Council says at this stage they are not sure when a decision will be made on NZ Pure Blue Springs application.